pencil-user/forum_prototype/README.md

 # Installation instructions:

 It takes at least Node 14 to run.
-Also a MySQL database.
+And a MySQL 5.x database.

 **backend:**